-How exploring unique country borders revealed some of the best road cycling routes I've seen: A case for adopting abandoned railways into bike paths.
+Exploring unique country borders revealed some of the best road cycling routes I've seen: A case for adopting abandoned railways into bike paths.

-Still, my first encounters with these conversions did not do great advertising to the cause.
 My earliest recollection of seeing one was in Kansas, between Wichita's Eisenhower National Airport and the busy Hwy 54.
 I didn't see anyone cycling there, and considering the surroundings of bare warehouses and hangars, I also did not feel any urge to try it myself.
 The first time I biked on former train lines was in Scotland, but while they were interesting to visit, they weren't quite practical: they went either from nowhere to nowhere (Balmossie Viaduct), had so many interruptions that it was faster to cycle on parallel roads (Wormit-Tayport), or was in a pretty grim condition (Dundee-Newtyle).
 Unsurprisingly, they weren't used by many folks either.
-When such projects aren't used by many, it can be tricky to justify the expenses.
-However, it turned out that these conversions are the same as building a cycling path from scratch: when it is designed well, people will come.
-Such was the case I saw in Helsinki, where the former railway Baana (the image atop this article) sees over a million cyclists annually [1].
-Still, it felt like a singular case of a relatively short track.
+But the low numbers are not the fault of the concept.

-If you like maps, chances are that you will find Baarle-Nassau intriguing.
-I certainly did, so I scanned it to look at the other parts of Belgian borders to see if other oddities exist.
+Roughly halfway on the line is the town of Baarle-Nassau, where a short walk can take you from one country to another multiple times.
+Some houses are even split in the middle, half being in a different country.
+Chances are that you will find Baarle-Nassau intriguing if you like maps.
+I do, so I scanned them to look at the other parts of Belgian borders to see if other oddities exist.
 Indeed, they do and are best seen from a former railway between Aachen in Germany and Troisvierges in Luxemburg: Vennbahn.
 Right on, that's to be cycled!

 A portion of Vennbahn, a train line turned into a greenway.
 Here, the path lies in Belgium, but the land on both sides is German.